reslbesl/theresa.github.io/privacy.md

 ---
 layout: page
-title: Data Privacy
+title: Privacy Research
-subtitle: Blog posts about data privacy topics
+subtitle: I want you to know about
 use-site-title: true
 bigimg: /img/privacy.jpg
 ---
-List of privacy blog posts here
+A series of posts written by me about data privacy and privacy engineering topics

 Photo by Pixabay from Pexels